Chu-Te-Ethan-Chen/C/HuffmanCoding/README.md

 `Goal`:
 * output code.txt
 * Construct a priority queue in which:
-The keys in nodes are the frequencies
+The keys in nodes are the frequencies.
-The data in nodes are the characters
+The data in nodes are the characters.
-Add all the characters with their frequencies into the priority queue
+Add all the characters with their frequencies into the priority queue.

 `Constraints`:
-* You must implement the project with a priority queue
+* You must implement the project with a priority queue.
-* Tree node should be declared as follows
+* Tree node should be declared as follows.
 typedef struct node *nodePointer;
 typedef struct node {
   char character;